jniemann66/code-task/README.md

 This project is a coding assignment, in which the task is to build an airline flight-search application.
 The app consists of two components:

-1. A **Back-end server,** which accepts and responds to queries from the user's browser
-2. A **Front-end application,** which has a user-friendly interface, and allows the user to search for flights, based on a specific origin, destination, and date.
+1. A **Front-end application,** which has a user-friendly interface, and allows the user to search for flights, based on a specific origin, destination, and date.

+2. A **Back-end server,** which performs two functions:
+	1.  serves the html, javascript and css for the front-end application to the user
+	2.  accepts and responds to AJAX queries from the user's browser

 For the purposes of this exercise, the front-end application is not permitted to use web frameworks such as React or Angular, but it may use utility libraries such as lodash, jQuery, and moment.js